Learn Everything You Need to Know About Sciatica Treatment

 If you are going to be driving during the long car ride, then there are many things you should do to make driving more tolerable.
 One thing you can do is move your seat forward an inch to flex the knees and lower back.
 You can also try moving your backrest either further up or further back.

 One method that is especially effective is placing a rolled towel behind your lower back to support the lumbar spine.
 You can also place a towel that is 2-3 inches thick under the buttock on the non-painful side to open the spine up a bit.

-These preventative measures should make your long car ride much smoother.
+Taken together, these preventative measures should make your long car ride much smoother.

 Getting Up from a Seated Position

 One final everyday task that requires your attention is getting up from a seated position.
-To do this, you should scoot yourself to the edge of your chair and plant your feet firmly below you, staggered.
+To do this you should scoot yourself to the edge of your chair and plant your feet firmly below you, staggered.
 Place your hands on your thighs and then stand straight up.
 Avoid bending from the waist.

 By standing straight up without bending from the waist, you will prevent any unwanted wear and tear on your sciatic nerve.

 All the home remedies listed above are great effective tools you can use to control your sciatica pain.
 However, we’re guessing you don’t just want to learn to live with your sciatica.
 Instead, you want to overcome sciatica altogether.
 To do achieve this, you will need professional sciatica treatment.
 We will discuss professional treatment options in the next section.